ViBlog/viewpager/viewpager-intro.md

-Currently written section that will be displayed in http://www.dubedout.eu, NOT FINAL.
+Writing post that will be displayed in http://www.dubedout.eu, NOT FINAL.

+Let's learn how to build a great ViewPager leveraging the support-v4 library for the Pager Indicator.
-A ViewPager is a View letting user swiping left and right to display full pages.
-As the opposite of LinearLayout or RecyclerView, a swipe don't pass over multiple views.
-One swipe, one new page displayed.
+But what's a ViewPager?
+A ViewPager is a View letting user swiping left and right to display pages.
+Unlike ListViews and RecyclerViews, the swipe will stop on the next Page.
+We often see examples of FragmentViewPager but less often from his simpler View centric one.

-Let's start by the basics by implementing a really simple ViewPager.
+We will learn here how to add a ViewPager on our Activity.

-# Basics
+# ViewPager
-## ViewPager with views
+## Data
-First we need to create the object that will hold the data.
-We will only display a ```TextView``` so a very basic one will do.
+For this example we will create an object that will hold the data that will be displayed in the ```TextView```.

 ```java
 public class PageData {